durrantlab/subpex/README.md

   calculates progress coordinates for those, using the bstate.py script.
 - __gen_istate.sh__ makes istates directory.
 - __get_pcoord.sh__ copies and links necessary files.
 Then calls on bstate.py script.
-This script gets called by _init.sh_.
+This script gets called by `init.sh`.
 - __run.sh__ starts the run.
 - __runseg.sh__ WESTPA runs this script for each trajectory segment.
 The script has three jobs:
-    1) Link the necessary files for md simulations
+    1) Link the necessary files for MD simulations
     2) Run the MD simulation
-    3) Calculate the progress coordinate using the jdistance.py script.
+    3) Calculate the progress coordinate using the `jdistance.py` script.
+       ___TODO: Erich, still jdistance.py?___
 - __west.cfg__ the file containing the run's configuration.
 - __west.h5__ contains all the results of the WE run.
-- __get_reference_fop.py__ calcualtes the initial field of points for JD progress coordinate and creates selection string for MDAnalysis.
+- __get_reference_fop.py__ calculates the initial field of points for JD progress coordinate and creates a selection string for MDAnalysis.
-- __pcoord_istate.py__ calcualtes progres coordinate for the initial states.
+- __pcoord_istate.py__ calculates the progress coordinate for the initial states.
-- __pcoord.py__ calculates the progress coordiante for the production run.
+- __pcoord.py__ calculates the progress coordinate for the production run.